wp-plugins/humanstxt/readme.txt

 2. Login to your WordPress installation and activate the plugin through the _Plugins_ menu.
 3. Activate the plugin and edit your humans.txt file in the _Settings_ menu under _Humans TXT_.

 **Please note:** This plugin does not modify or create a physical `humans.txt` file on your server, it serves it dynamically.
 If your site root contains a physical `humans.txt` file, this file will be shown to the visitor and the one from this plugin will be ignored.
-To use this plugin, please delete your physical `humans.txt`, but don't forget to migrate/backup it's contents.
+To use this plugin, please delete your physical `humans.txt` (but don't forget to migrate/backup it's contents).

 == Frequently Asked Questions ==

 = Error: WordPress is not installed in the root of the domain. =

-This plugin will only work if WordPress is installed in the root of the domain.
+This plugin will only work if WordPress is installed in the root of the domain and not in a sub-directory.

 = Error: The site root already contains a physical humans.txt file. =

 If your site root contains a physical `humans.txt` file, this physical file will be shown to the visitor and the one from this plugin will be ignored.
-To use this plugin, please delete the physical `humans.txt` file on your server, but don't forget to migrate/backup it's contents.
+To use this plugin, please delete the physical `humans.txt` file on your server (but don't forget to migrate/backup it's contents).

 = Error: Please update your permalink structure to something other than the default. =

 The plugin will only work, if WordPress is using "Pretty Permalinks".
 You can activate them in WordPress in the _Settings_ menu under _Permalinks_.
 Read more about [using permalinks](http://codex.wordpress.org/Using_Permalinks).

+= Error: The content has been imported, but the original file could not be renamed. =

+The content of the physical `humans.txt` file on your server has been imported, however the original file could not be renamed/moved.
+To use this plugin, please delete the physical `humans.txt` file on your server (but don't forget to migrate/backup it's contents).

+= Error: Import failed. =

+The physical `humans.txt` file on your server could not be imported and renamed.
+To use this plugin, please delete the physical `humans.txt` file on your server (but don't forget to migrate/backup it's contents).

-= Why isn't my humans.txt file modified? =
+= Why isn't the humans.txt file on my server modified? =

 This plugin does not modify or create a physical `humans.txt` file on your server, it serves it dynamically.
 If your site root contains a physical `humans.txt` file, this file will be shown to the visitor and the one from this plugin will be ignored.
-To use this plugin, please delete the physical `humans.txt` file on your server, but don't forget to migrate/backup it's contents.
+To use this plugin, please delete the physical `humans.txt` file on your server (but don't forget to migrate/backup it's contents).

 = Where is the humans.txt file located? =

-Usually in the root of your site, **however** this plugin doesn't create a physical `humans.txt` file on your server, it serves it dynamically.
+Theoretically in the root of your site, **however** this plugin doesn't create a physical `humans.txt` file on your server, it serves it on the fly.

 == Screenshots ==